heartcombo/devise/README.md

 Controller tests require that you include `Devise::Test::ControllerHelpers` on your test case or its parent `ActionController::TestCase` superclass.
-For Rails 5, include `Devise::Test::IntegrationHelpers` instead, since the superclass for controller tests has been changed to ActionDispatch::IntegrationTest.
+For Rails 5, include `Devise::Test::IntegrationHelpers` instead, since the superclass for controller tests has been changed to ActionDispatch::IntegrationTest (for more details, see the [Integration tests](#integration-tests) section).

 ```ruby
 class PostsControllerTest < ActionController::TestCase